Last Updated on

-To get from place to place in Slovenia, there’s no better way to travel than by renting a car.
-I rented a car both times I have visited Slovenia and didn’t regret it, as most of the main attractions aren’t really accessible except by private vehicle.
+To get from place to place in Slovenia, there’s no better way to travel than by renting a car at the airport and embarking on a Slovenian road trip.
+I rented a car both times I visited Slovenia and didn’t regret it, as most of the main things to do in nature aren’t really accessible except by private vehicle, or on a day tour from Ljubljana.
 Most attractions within Slovenia are less than one hour from each other (it’s a small country), and the roads are in very good condition.

 1. Lake Bled